HumanWomanIT/human_woman/README.md

 # human_woman
-# to start the project cd clinet npm run dev
+# to start the project  npm run dev
-# for backend cd server npm run dev